 Do I Really Need That Protective Clothing?

 OK, we’ll qualify that somewhat.
 First, don’t be overly influenced by all those YouTube videos of beekeepers who approach their hives in shorts and a T shirt!
 If they want to go down that path, then bully for them.
 But they are not new beekeepers.
 They have paid the price in stings and decided that they are OK without protection.

 Each to their own.

 As a new beekeeper, we strongly suggest you focus on your bees and do what you can to not be stressed or worried about stings.
 That means proper protective clothing.
-You may choose various combinations from a jacket and veil to a full bee suit.
-PerfectBee customers purchase these in roughly equal numbers - just a matter of preference for the individual.
+You may choose various combinations from a jacket and veil or a full bee suit.
+PerfectBee customers purchase these in roughly equal numbers – just a matter of preference for the individual.

 Down the road you will find your balance.
 But one thing we suggest you always wear is a veil.
 Even experienced beekeepers can suffer badly if they are stung in the wrong place on the face.
 And if any beekeeper tells you they can “tell” when bees are likely to sting – sorry, but they are just plain wrong!
 Just play it safe and always wear a veil, whether a standalone version or one that comes with your jacket or bee suit.